ishaan26/config_files/README.md

 Remove it if you use a single display or change it according to your screens.

 ### Compton-tryone

 ![2](img/linux/i3-windows_floating.png)

 #### Steps to install

-- complie and intstall compton from <https://github.com/tryone144/compton.git>
+- Compile and install Compton from <https://github.com/tryone144/compton.git>
 - Soft link or copy the `linux/.config/compton.conf` to `~/.config`
 - Reboot

 ### Polybar